Piyushpp02/UPPERCASE/README.md

 ## Available Scripts
 First open folder in vs code or visual studio and then run commmand "npm init" this will install node js modules.

 ##"npm init"

-In the project directory, you can run:
+after that you can run to run the project:

 ### `npm start`